doublesecc/jackit-python3/README.md

 # jackit-python3
-This repository is an minor update to the original [jackit repo](https://github.com/insecurityofthings/jackit) with the intention to make it work consistenetly with python3.
+This repository is a minor update to the original [jackit repo](https://github.com/insecurityofthings/jackit) with the intention to make it work consistently with python3 in a venv.

 You can use this [repository](https://github.com/kuzmin-no/nrf-research-firmware-python3) to flash your crazyradio PA with the mousejack firmware using python3.

 # Quick Setup
-Clone this repository:
+## Clone this repository
 ```bash
 git clone https://github.com/doublesecc/jackit-python3.git && \
 cd jackit-python3/
 ```

-Run the setup.sh script:
+## Run the setup.sh script
 ```bash
 source ./setup.sh
 ```